-Q1.
-Section 73 of the Multi-State Co-operative Societies Act, 2002 discusses the powers and duties of auditors.
+Q1.Section 73 of the Multi-State Co-operative Societies Act, 2002 discusses the powers and duties of auditors.
 According to this, every auditor of a Multi-State co-operative society shall have a right of access at all times to the books accounts and vouchers of the Multi-State co-operative society, whether kept at the head office of the Multi-State co-operative society or elsewhere, and shall be entitled to require from the officers or other employees of the Multi-State co-operative society such information and explanation as the auditor may think necessary for the performance of his duties as an auditor.

-You are required to answer the inquiries an auditor would make under Section 73(2)

-Explain the powers and duties of auditors under the Multi-State Co-operative Societies Act, 2002.
+You are required to answer the inquiries an auditor would make under Section 73(2)(MTP2, May 2018, 5 marks) OR Explain the powers and duties of auditors under the Multi-State Co-operative Societies Act, 2002.
+(RTP, May 2020, NA)